The HEART Resource Center

 ATTENDING TO IMMEDIATE NEEDS

-HEARTof Taos provides up to one week of emergency housing and assistance for women (and her family and pets) experiencing involuntary homelessness and who are current Taos County residents.
+HEARTof Taos provides up to one week of short-term housing and assistance for women (and her family and pets) experiencing involuntary homelessness and who are current Taos County residents.

 WHO DO WE SERVE?